Main factors that affect the cost of living

 - Barcelona: €4,140/m²

-Rent has risen by 95% over the past 10 years, a rise not accompanied by a similar increase in wages.
-This imbalance represents a greater economic strain for families, especially those without their own home.
+Rent has increased by 95% in the last 10 years , an increase that has not been matched by a similar rise in wages.
+This imbalance represents greater economic pressure for families, especially those without their own homes.

 - Milk (1L): €0.95